castorini/anserini/docs/regression-tuna.md

 ## Regression Experiments on Tuna

 The machine `tuna.cs.uwaterloo.ca` is a server used internally at Waterloo for development of Anserini.
-There are a number regression scripts in `src/main/python/` for running end-to-end regression experiments, which include:
+The regression script `src/main/python/run_regression.py` runs end-to-end regression experiments for various collections, which includes:

 + Building the index from scratch.
 + Running all retrieval runs in Anserini documentation.